 Brake pads and shoes are designed to wear out, and usually make screeching noises when they need to get replaced.
 Have them checked on a regular basis.
 A good set can last up to 50,000 miles.

-A mix of water and antifreeze flows through your radiator to cool your car.
-If you lose too much coolant, the engine will overheat, which can cause severe damage.
+A mix of water and antifreeze flows through your car engine's radiator to keep it at the correct temperature.
+If you lose too much coolant from the coolant system, the engine will overheat, which can cause severe damage.
 Plan to replace your coolant at 60,000 miles, and make sure your mechanic flushes the entire cooling system while they’re at it.

-Low transmission-fluid levels will cause shifting problems and can burn up the transmission.
+Low transmission-fluid levels will lead to poor lubrication, which can cause shifting problems and can even burn up the transmission.
 It is important to monitor your transmission fluid regularly, rather than adhere to a specific mileage marker.
 Healthy fluid will be pink and smell sweet, while bad transmission fluid will be darker red, or even brown, and smell burnt.
 Many cars will keep a transmission-fluid dipstick toward the back of the engine bay (the windshield side).
 However, some cars don’t have a dipstick for transmission fluid at all, and low or contaminated fluid will instead light a warning light on the dashboard—often the “check engine” light.

 Generally, if you have a manual transmission, plan to change the transmission fluid between 30,000 and 60,000 miles.
 That said, a vehicle under heavy strain (like a truck used to tow a boat or trailer) should have its manual transmission fluid changed at more frequent intervals.

 Likewise, automatic transmission fluid has a lifespan ranging from 30,000 to well over 100,000 miles.
 Consult your vehicle’s manual before bringing an automatic to your mechanic.